Transport properties in a model of confined granular mixtures at moderate densities: An application: Thermal diffusion segregation in a confined granular dense mixture

 Knowing the complete set of diffusion transport coefficients allows us to apply our theoretical results to one of the most interesting problems in multicomponent systems: the segregation and mixing of dissimilar species or components in a binary mixture.
 In the context of granular systems, the segregation problem is relevant not only from a fundamental point of view, but also from a practical one.
 This problem has led to significant experimental, computational, and theoretical research in granular media, particularly when the system is fluidized by vibrating walls.
 In our model, segregation is induced by the combined effects of gravity and a thermal gradient.
 The objective here is to extend our previous results (which were derived for dilute systems with arbitrary concentration\cite{GBS24,GBS24a} and for moderate densities in the tracer limit\cite{GGBS24}) to arbitrary concentrations and moderate densities.
 Thus, our present study encompasses the previous two works,\cite{GBS24,GGBS24} whose results are recovered when appropriate limiting cases are taken.

 Thermal diffusion is well-known to be caused by the relative motion of species within a mixture due to a thermal gradient.
 The motion of the species of the mixture gives rise to concentration gradients that lead to diffusion processes.
 A steady state is reached where the segregation effect from thermal diffusion is balanced by the mixing effect of ordinary diffusion.\cite{KCL87} The amount of segregation parallel to the thermal gradient can be measured by the thermal diffusion factor $\Lambda$.
-This quantity is defined in an inhomogeneous non-convecting ($\mathbf{U}=\mathbf{0}$) steady state with zero mass flux ($\mathbf{j}_i=\mathbf{0}$) as \beq -\Lambda \frac{\partial \ln T}{\partial y}=\frac{\partial}{\partial y}\ln \left(\frac{n_1}{n_2}\right). \eeq A binary mixture has been considered here, and, for simplicity, it is assumed that, in two-dimensional systems, gradients occur only along the y-axis.
-Furthermore, without loss of generality, we assume that $\sigma_1>\sigma_2$ and that the gravitational field is parallel to the thermal gradient, so $\mathbf{g}=-g \hat{e}_y$ where $\hat{e}_y$ is the unit vector in the positive direction of the y-axis This means that the bottom plate is hotter than the top plate, so $\partial_y T<0$ (see for instance the sketch of Fig.\ 3 of Ref.\ \onlinecite{GBS24}).
+This quantity is defined in an inhomogeneous non-convecting ($\mathbf{U}=\mathbf{0}$) steady state with zero mass flux ($\mathbf{j}_i=\mathbf{0}$) as \beq -\Lambda \frac{\partial \ln T}{\partial z}=\frac{\partial}{\partial z}\ln \left(\frac{n_1}{n_2}\right). \eeq A binary mixture has been considered here, and, for simplicity, it is assumed that, in two-dimensional systems, gradients occur only along the $z$-axis.
+Furthermore, without loss of generality, we assume that $\sigma_1>\sigma_2$ and that the gravitational field is parallel to the thermal gradient, so $\mathbf{g}=-g \hat{e}_z$ where $\hat{e}_z$ is the unit vector in the positive direction of the $z$-axis This means that the bottom plate is hotter than the top plate, so $\partial_z T<0$ \vicente{(see for instance the sketch of Fig.\ \ref{BNE})}.